chrisnewmann/CelsjusToFahrenheit/README.md

 # CelsjusToFahrenheit
-Java conversion program to evaluate Celsjus degrees to Fahrenheits and vice versa
+Java conversion program to evaluate Celsjus degrees to Fahrenheits and vice versa (in Polish)